On the density of strongly minimal algebraic vector fields: The first projective prolongation

 \end{itemize}

 It follows easily that the distribution $\mathcal G = \mathcal D(v_1,v_2)$ generated by the vector field $v_1$ and $v_2$ is a foliation.
-Since $\mathcal F(v_1) \subset \mathcal G$, this foliation is an invariant foliation of $(X,v)$ (see Proposition \ref{proposition rational factors to invariant foliations}).
-It follows that the canonical invariant hypersurface of $\mathbb{P}(T^\ast U,v^{[1]})$ always has an invariant rational section and hence that the first prolongation of $(U,v)$ is never quasi-minimal.
-On the other hand, \cite{Casale-Freitag-Nagloo} shows that in many cases, the generic type of this equation is minimal. \end{example}
+Since $\mathcal F(v_1) \subset \mathcal G$, this foliation is an invariant foliation of $(X,v)$ by Proposition \ref{proposition rational factors to invariant foliations}.
+It follows that the canonical invariant hypersurface of $\mathbb{P}(T^\ast U,v^{[1]})$ always has an invariant rational section and hence that the first prolongation of $(U,v)$ is never quasi-irreducible.
+On the other hand, \cite{Casale-Freitag-Nagloo} shows that in many cases, the generic type of this equation is (strongly) minimal. \end{example}